joshleejosh/melodomatic/README.md

 ### TODO

-* Macros
-* More error handling
 * Separate note frequency (when notes play) from duration (how long a note is held)
-* Option to double up voices
+* Voices in unison?
 * Static sequences/loops
 * Build phrases instead of plucking random notes
-* links between phrases: silence, leading notes, fills, gliss?
+  * Connectors between phrases: silence, leading notes, fills, gliss?
   * Repetition?
 * Better MIDIing
   * Channels
   * Aftertouch, pitchbend, etc.
+  * When should we use note-off instead of note-on with velocity=0?